csebooks/ds-algorithms/content.en/lists-stacks-and-queues/_index.md

 ---
-title: "LISTS, STACKS, AND QUEUES"
+title: "Lists, Stacks, and Queues"
 weight: 3
 ---

-# LISTS, STACKS, AND QUEUES
+# Lists, Stacks, and Queues

 This chapter discusses three of the most simple and basic data structures.
 Virtually every significant program will use at least one of these structures explicitly, and a stack is always implicitly used in your program, whether or not you declare one.
 Among the highlights of this chapter, we will